orassayag/starter-kits/README.md

 client-simple-state-local-storage - A client project (simulate movies library) with React.js basic syntax and with local storage (Database: themoviedb API).

-example-client-hooks-render-once-example - A client project example that demonstrate how to use useMemo and useCallback in the right way.
+example-client-hooks-render-once-example - A client project example that demonstrates how to use useMemo and useCallback in the right way.

-example-client-hooks-render-once - A client project example that demonstrate how to use useState, useEffect, useCallback hooks, without re-rendering the entire document.
+example-client-hooks-render-once - A client project example that demonstrates how to use useState, useEffect, useCallback hooks, without re-rendering the entire document.

 project-server-express-empty---client-hooks-empty - A full project:
 On the client - Project of an empty React.js hooks.